Welsh Americans: Tennessee

 The premier recent scholarly treatment of Welsh settlers in Tennessee is the work of Cardiganshire-born Harvard Professor Eirug Davies.
 To author The Welsh of Tennessee, Davies did extensive research in academic collections, site visits, and interviews with descendants and Welsh émigré residents of Tennessee in the early 21st Century.
 A short interview with Dr. Davies, discussing his research, is available on-line.

-Many Welsh descendants, especially Quakers, migrated to Tennessee—primarily from Colonial settlements in Virginia, North Carolina, and South Carolina—pre-Statehood (1796) and in the early years of the 19th Century.
+Many Welsh descendants, especially Quakers, migrated to Tennessee—primarily from Colonial settlements in Virginia, North Carolina and South Carolina—pre-Statehood (1796) and in the early years of the 19th Century.

-The first organized settlement occcured in the 1850s, inspired by Reverend Samuel Roberts, a Congregational pastor from Llanbrynmair, Montgomeryshire.
-Engaging with former Ohio governor William Bebb and Welsh immigrant Evan B. Jones, of Cincinnati, Roberts—known as "S. R."—promoted Welsh migration to Scott County, Tennessee.
+The first organized settlement occurred in the 1850s, inspired by Reverend Samuel Roberts, a Congregational pastor from Llanbrynmair, Montgomeryshire.
+Engaging with former Ohio governor William Bebb and Welsh immigrant Evan B. Jones, of Cincinnati, Roberts, known as "S.R.", promoted Welsh migration to Scott County, Tennessee.
 The first emigrants left Wales for Philadelphia in June, 1856.
 The first settlers arrived at Nancy's Branch in Scott County in September, 1856.
 Ultimately, the settlement failed.
 Some of the settlers migrated to Knoxville, while others migrated to other parts of the United States.
 Only three families, plus Samuel Roberts and John Jones remained at the settlement named Brynyffynon.
 The National Library of Wales has a collection of original material related to the settlement, identified as the "Tennessee Papers."

 Following the American Civil War, several Welsh immigrant families moved from the Welsh Tract in Pennsylvania to Central East Tennessee.
 These Welsh families settled primarily in an area now known as Mechanicsville in the city of Knoxville.
 These families were recruited by the brothers Joseph and David Richards to work in a rolling mill then co-owned by John H. Jones.

-The Richards brothers co-founded the Knoxville Iron Works beside the L&N Railroad, later to be used as the site for the World's Fair 1982.
+The Richards brothers co-founded the Knoxville Iron Works beside the L&N Railroad, later to be used as the site for the 1982 World's Fair.
 Of the original buildings of the Iron Works where Welsh immigrants worked, only the structure housing the restaurant 'The Foundry' remains.
-In 1982 World's Fair the building was known as the Strohaus.
+At the time of the 1982 World's Fair, the building was known as the Strohaus.